convenient/hyper-dimensional-mazes/README.md

 All mazes render with a text CLI output, highlighting the start node, the end node, and the path required to navigate between them.

 2D and 3D mazes can have their graphs rendered using OpenGl.
-3D mazes render like a stacked 2D maze, however it's difficult to see the solution happening "inside" the maze.
+3D mazes render like a stacked 2D maze, however it's difficult to see the solution happening "inside" the maze so only the 3D solution is included in this document.

-I tried [TODO LINK] to build a renderer for a 4 (and higher) dimensional maze, however what I saw didn't make much sense.
-Although I suspect this is expected unless you slip LSD in your tea.
+I tried [TODO LINK] to build a renderer for a 4 dimensional maze, however what I saw didn't make much sense.
+I suspect this is expected unless you slip LSD in your tea.

 # Algorithm Implementations